jahnueldorelus/gordon-360-mobile-application/README.md

      - Install Redux Dev Tools Extension using any of the following commands.
        - `npm i redux-devtools-extension`
        - `yarn add redux-devtools-extension`
+     - Install Moment (Used for Date) using any of the following commands.
+       - `npm i moment`
+       - `yarn add moment`
+     - Install Expo Linear Gradient using the following command.
+       - `expo install expo-linear-gradient`
+     - Install NetInfo using the following command.
+       - `expo install @react-native-community/netinfo`
+     - Install Expo Image Picker using the following command.
+       - `expo install expo-image-picker`
+     - Install Expo Haptics using the following command.
+       - `expo install expo-haptics`
+     - Install Expo File System using the following command.
+       - `expo install expo-file-system`

 2. You can open your application using any of the following commands depending on your preference.
    - Start the server only: